“Dear, we should go to Coachella for our honeymoon. It will COMPLETE my life.”

 Subsequently, the media soon reviewed that Coldplay Singapore concert was the fastest ever to sell out in Singapore.
 Those tickets were hot property because everyone in the region wanted to travel to Singapore to attend the concert.
 Even 2 colleagues from his office in Jakarta got tickets.
 One told him that tickets at the black market and forums in Jakarta were going for a cool Rp 10 million a pop. (~$1,050) Even at that price, there was no shortage of takers; except for Heartland Boy who refused to pay such an astronomical sum.
 He had to bite the bullet and inform Heartland Girl, “this time the tickets really sold out.”

 By some stroke of good fortune, Heartland Girl managed to find front row standing tickets from an acquaintance in her gym.
 The Heartland Couple were going to Coldplay Head Full Of Dreams Tour in Singapore after all their efforts!

 2. Growing Anticipation Amidst Soaring Air Ticket Prices

-On the days leading to the concert, Heartland Boy began listening to Coldplay songs.
+On the days leading to the Coldplay Singapore concert date, Heartland Boy began listening to Coldplay songs.
 He feared that Heartland Girl would complain that Heartland Boy couldn’t keep up at the concert.
 There might be some truth in that since this would be Heartland Boy’s first ever concert.

 The anticipation began to build up as Heartland Boy overheard some passengers talking about the concert on his flight from Jakarta to Singapore.
 It was that crazy.